PlugnPay/sample-code-windows-winhttp/readme.md

+Windows API
+2000/XP/2k3 (WinHTTP)

+(This is the recommended version for Windows 2000 and XP)

   1.Purpose: The purpose of the COM is to communicate data (name value
     pairs) to the payment gateway and return the response (name value pairs) all over an encrypted link.
 The COM can be used with multiple environments: